Scott Radnitz

 About

 Scott Radnitz is the Herbert J. Ellison Professor of Russian and Eurasian Studies in the Henry M. Jackson School of International Studies at the University of Washington.
-His research deals primarily with the post-Soviet region and topics such as protests, authoritarianism, informal networks, and identity.
-His work employs surveys, focus groups, and experimental methodologies.
+His research deals primarily with the post-Soviet region on topics such as conspiracy theories, disinformation, authoritarianism, informality, and identity.
+Radnitz’s current project involves understanding the political and societal effects of public awareness of the threat of disinformation.

 Education